 1 Witch.
 Thrice the brinded cat hath mewed.

 2 Witch.
 Thrice -- and once the hedgepig whined.

 3 Witch.
 Harpier cries -- 'tis time, 'tis time.

 1 Witch.
 Round about the cauldron go.

 In the poisoned entrails throw.

 Toad that under cold stone

 Days and nights has thirty-one

 Sweltered venom sleeping got --

 Boil thou first in the charmed pot.

-2 Witch.
+All.
 Double, double, toil and trouble.

-3 Witch.
 Fire burn and cauldron bubble.

 2 Witch.
 Fillet of a fenny snake,

 In the cauldron boil and bake.

-Eye of newt --
+Eye of newt and toe of frog,

-3 Witch.
-Toe of frog,

-Wool of bat --
+Wool of bat and tongue of dog,

-1 Witch.
-Tongue of dog,

 Adder's fork and blind-worm's sting,

-2 Witch.
 Lizard's leg and owlet's wing,

-3 Witch.
 For a charm of powerful trouble

 Like a hell-broth boil and bubble.

-1 Witch.
+All.
 Double, double, toil and trouble.

-2 Witch.
 Fire burn and cauldron bubble.

 3 Witch.
 Scale of dragon, tooth of wolf,

-Witch's mummy, --

-2 Witch.
-Maw and gulf
+Witch's mummy, maw and gulf

 Of the ravined salt-sea shark,

 Root of hemlock digged in the dark,

-1 Witch.
 Liver of blaspheming Jew,

-2 Witch.
 Gall of goat and slips of yew

 Slivered in the moon's eclipse,

-1 Witch.
 Nose of Turk and Tartar's lips,

-3 Witch.
 Finger of birth-strangled babe

 Ditch-delivered by a drab,

-2 Witch.
 Make the gruel thick and slab.

-1 Witch.
 Add thereto a tiger's chaudron

 For the ingredience of our cauldron.

-3 Witch.
+All.
 Double, double, toil and trouble.

-1 Witch.
 Fire burn and cauldron bubble.

 2 Witch.
 Cool it with a baboon's blood --

 Then the charm is firm and good.